justin-kleid/justin-kleid.github.io/_pages/about.md

 {: .text-justify}

 I am also invested in the fight against Alzheimer's.
-The disease has impacted my family, and I try to contribute as much as possible to an eventual creation of a cure.
+The disease has impacted my family, and I try to contribute as much as possible to an eventual discovery of a cure.
 I created/managed a company called PJ Pillows (we sold custom photo pillows to raise money for Alzheimer's research), and walk yearly with family and friends in the Walk to End Alzheimer's towards these ends.

 {: .text-justify}